joergen7/variant-call/README.md

     sudo dpkg -i chefdk_*.deb

-## Initialize host machine
+## Building a VM with kitchen

+If you are running an Ubuntu and want to run the workflow without creating a VM, you can run this workflow also locally (see Section Running locally).
+For test purposes it is, however, recommended to set up the workflow in a VM.

-To build the VM specified in this cookbook for the first time, change your git base directory and enter the following:
+To build a VM from this cookbook for the first time, change your git base directory and enter the following:

     git clone https://github.com/joergen7/variant-call.git